-Harm reduction services provided in CAARUDs include needle and syringe programmes, advice on safer drug use and general health promotion activities, such as condom distribution.
+Harm reduction services provided in CAARUDs include needle and syringe programmes (NSPs), advice on safer drug use, and general health promotion activities, such as condom distribution.
 A state-subsidised kit containing sterile syringes and other paraphernalia is also available from pharmacies for a small fee or from dispensing machines for free.
-A recent estimate indicates that annually approximately 12 million syringes are distributed or sold to people who use drugs in France.
+A recent estimate indicates that, annually, approximately 12 million syringes are distributed or sold to people who use drugs in France.
 Harm reduction measures have been expanded and diversified in recent years, following new drug use trends.
-Specific ‘sniff and base kits’ as well as foil are also being made available to drug users at harm reduction sites.
+Specific ‘sniff and base kits’ as well as foil are also increasingly made available to drug users at harm reduction sites.
 Following the adoption of the 2016 law on health system reform, the first two experimental drug consumption rooms were opened in Paris and Strasbourg in 2016.
-These facilities are expected to operate for a six-year trial period, after which an evaluation of their impact on public health will be carried out.
+These facilities are expected to operate for a 6-year trial period, after which an evaluation of their impact on public health will be carried out.

-As regards the implementation of a naloxone distribution programme, a naloxone product for nasal use has been available through hospital-based take-home programmes since July 2016, initially under temporary authorisation.
-Since 2017, the product obtained marketing authorisation and the programme was extended to all CAARUDs.
+A naloxone product for nasal use has been available through hospital-based take-home programmes since July 2016.
+In January 2018, the naloxone distribution programme was extended to all CAARUDs.
 Newly released inmates and those who have undergone opioid withdrawal treatment are defined as priority clients for the programme.

 |Country||Needle and syringe programmes||Take-home naloxone programmes||Drug consumption rooms||Heroin-assisted treatment|